About St Luke’s

 St Luke’s Hospice cares for people approaching the end of their life in Harrow and Brent.
 We aim to give the people we care for the best possible quality of life, each and every day.
 Supporting local people and their families is at the heart of what we do – focusing on what matters the most to them is at the centre of our care.

-Our 24-hour helpline and referral service, the St Luke’s Palliative Helpline, is run by a dedicated team of expert nurses who can give advice, provide a rapid response in times of crisis and effectively co-ordinate care, from arranging prescriptions, to getting vital equipment delivered – anything people need to avoid going to hospital and to stay comfortably in their home.
+Our 24-hour helpline and referral service, Pall24, is run by a dedicated team of expert nurses who can give advice, provide a rapid response in times of crisis and effectively co-ordinate care, from arranging prescriptions, to getting vital equipment delivered – anything people need to avoid going to hospital and to stay comfortably in their home.

-St Luke’s Hospice provides world class palliative (end of life) care and is committed to working collaboratively and sharing our expertise with other health care professionals outside of the hospice.
-We have an extensive education offering, teaching nursing degree modules, providing training and shadowing opportunities for GP’s, junior doctors, nurses, healthcare assistants, care home staff and paramedics.
-We emphasise good working relationships with our amazing colleagues in the NHS and take a highly collaborative approach, working together to improve the experience for people who are approaching the end of their life.
+St Luke’s Hospice is committed to working collaboratively and sharing our expertise with other health care professionals outside of the hospice.
+We have an extensive education offering, teaching nursing degree modules, and providing training and shadowing opportunities for GP’s, junior doctors, nurses, healthcare assistants, care home staff and paramedics.
+We emphasise good working relationships with our amazing colleagues in the NHS and take a highly collaborative approach, working together to improve the experience of people who are approaching the end of their life.

 A world where people experience the best possible last phase of life.